StanfordAccelerate/StanfordAccelerate.github.io/index.md

 More information about the project can be found on the [project webpage](https://aha.stanford.edu).
 All the hardware designed in the project and its programming toolchain are open-source and can be found on the project [github](https://github.com/StanfordAHA).
 There are multiple faculty and students working on different parts of the project; described below are the parts that Priyanka is actively involved in:

 #### 1. Gemstone - CGRA Generator and Garnet - The second generation CGRA
+**Gemstone** is a CGRA generation infrastructure that comprises
+* Library of reusable CGRA components written in [Magma](https://github.com/phanrahan/magma) such as PE core, Memory core and Interconnect.
+These components will be eventually generated using their own DSLs (such as peak below), and gemstone will contain all of the glue that is needed to put these components together to create a CGRA.
+* Methods that enable you to write passes on the RTL -
+    * Passes can transform RTL to make it amenable to other portions of the design flow.
+    * Passes can generate collateral for other portions of the design flow (like physical design, verification).

+**Garnet** is our second generation CGRA.
+Compared the Jade, the first generation CGRA, garnet has several new features:
+* A new PE, Lassen, that supports BFloat and transcendental operations.
+* A global buffer that can be configured as a double buffer to support neural networks efficiently.
+* Support for fast reconfiguration.
+* Configurable power domains for saving power by turning off unused portions of the CGRA.
 **Code:** [Garnet](https://github.com/StanfordAHA/garnet)

 #### 2. Peak - PE Generation DSL and Lassen - PE for Garnet CGRA